-The Profit after tax of RM6.0 million (2020: Loss after tax RM0.7 million) after taking into account the revaluation surplus derived from Biological Assets ("BA") amounting to RM4.0 million (2020: Deficit RM0.4 million) and the revaluation deficit arising from the Investment Properties ("IP") of RM0.3 million (2020: Deficit RM0.4 million).
+The Profit after tax of RM10.2 million (2021: RM6.0 million) after taking into account the revaluation deficit derived from Biological Assets ("BA") amounting to RM0.7 million (2021: Surplus RM4.0 million) and the revaluation surplus arising from the Investment Properties ("IP") of RM7.8 million (2021: Deficit RM0.3 million).

 The Company continued to appoint Messrs.
-Smiths Gore Sabah to conduct a fair valuation exercise on BA in accordance with MFRS 141 for the financial year ended 31 December 2021.
+Smiths Gore Sabah to conduct a fair valuation exercise on BA in accordance with MFRS 141 for the financial year ended 31 December 2022.
 The methods and approaches that form the basis of the valuation of the following areas in the FMU 3 are the Discounted Cash Flow and Income methods.

-- Biological Assets ("planted trees") at the ITP area - Intangible Assets (natural unharvested standing trees) in the NFM and ITP area.
+- Biological Assets ("planted trees") at the ITP area - Intangible Assets ("natural unharvested standing trees") in the NFM and ITP area.